wagnertimo/emarketcrawlR/README.md

  - Intraday Auction at EPEX SPOT
  - Day-Ahead Auction at EPEX SPOT

 For all auctions, except the Intraday Auction (only german), french, german and swiss market data is available.
-The crawiling functions for this trading auctions return price data (in €/MWh) and volume (MWh) as well as different block prices for that day, especially base and peak load prices.
+The crawiling functions for this trading auctions return price data (in €/MWh) and volume (MW) as well as different block prices for that day, especially base and peak load prices.

 ## Get Started